Achieving Logarithmic Regret in KL-Regularized Zero-Sum Markov Games: Two-Player Zero-Sum Markov Games

 The expressions for $\overline{\tht}_{h,t}$, $\tht_{h,t}^+$ and $\tht_{h,t}^-$ are given by

 \paragraph{Bonus Function.} Under Assumption \ref{ass:LFAmarkov}, the superoptimistic bonus function $\bp_{h,t}$ is defined as follows with

-We choose $\eta_1 = c_1\sqrt{d}H\sqrt{\log\left(\frac{16T}{\delta}\right)}$ and $\eta_2 = c_2dH^2\sqrt{\log\left(\frac{16dT}{\delta}\right)}$ for some determinable universal constants $c_1,c_2>0$.
+We choose $\eta_1 = c_1\sqrt{d}H\sqrt{\log\left(\frac{16T}{\delta}\right)}$ and $\eta_2 = c_2dH^2\sqrt{\log\left(\frac{16dTH}{\delta\min\{1,\beta\}}\right)}$ for some determinable universal constants $c_1,c_2>0$.

 \paragraph{Regret Guarantees.} We now present the main results for the $\SOMG$ algorithm.
-Theorem \ref{thm:markovmerged} establishes a logarithmic regret bound that depends on the regularization strength $(\beta)$, alongside a $\tilde{\mathcal{O}}(\sqrt{T})$ regularization-independent bound.
+Theorem \ref{thm:markovmerged} establishes a logarithmic regret bound that depends linearly on the inverse of regularization strength $(\beta^{-1})$, alongside a traditional $\tilde{\mathcal{O}}(\sqrt{T})$ bound.
 Full proofs are deferred to Appendix \ref{section:mgproofss}.